Welcome

 Transfer

-Assessors transferring schools should refer to Eligibility to continue in appointed position below.
+Assessors transferring schools should refer to Eligibility to continue in appointed position section on this page below.

 Resignation

-QCAA assessors for confirmation who are resigning from their appointment should forward written notification of their resignation to the QCAA via email to confirmation_assessors@qcaa.qld.edu.au.
+QCAA assessors who are resigning from their QCAA appointment should forward written notification of their resignation via email to confirmation_assessors@qcaa.qld.edu.au.

-The QCAA will send an official acknowledgment of the resignation to the QCAA assessor for confirmation and to their principal.
+The QCAA will send an official acknowledgment of the resignation to the QCAA assessor and to the assessor's principal.

 Reporting relationships

-The Quality Assurance Unit is responsible for overseeing the quality assurance process of confirmation and works with subject PEOs and LAMs to appoint, supervise and monitor the performance of confirmation assessors.
-Subject PEOs and LAMs work with chief confirmers to provide support and advice to lead confirmers and confirmers as required during confirmation events.
+The Quality Assurance Unit is responsible for overseeing the quality assurance process of confirmation and works with subject Principal Education Officers (PEOs) and Learning Area Managers (LAMs) to appoint, supervise and monitor the performance of assessors.
+Subject PEOs and LAMs work with chief confirmers to provide support and advice in managing lead confirmers and confirmers as required during confirmation events.

 Eligibility to continue in appointed position

-To remain eligible to continue in the appointed position as a QCAA assessor for confirmation, assessors must:
+To remain eligible to continue in the appointed position, the QCAA assessors must:

 - be currently teaching the subject or are scheduled to teach it in the next 12 months

-- participate in confirmation activities, including training and events.
+- participate in confirmation activities, including training and review meetings.

 Assessors who have not taught the subject for 12 months may be ceased from their confirmation position.
-Assessors with regular absences from confirmation activities, and in particular an absence from three consecutive events, may be ceased from their confirmation position.
+Assessors with regular absences from confirmation review meetings, and in particular an absence from three consecutive review meetings, may be ceased from their confirmation position.

-All QCAA assessors are subject to the Code of Conduct for the Queensland Public Service, available at www.forgov.qld.gov.au/employment-policy-career-and-wellbeing/public-servicevalues-and-conduct.
+All QCAA assessors are subject to the Code of Conduct for the Queensland Public Service.

 Assessor appointment may be subject to periodic review.